maurerv/pyzernike/README.md

 | Source   | `pip install git+https://github.com/maurerv/pyzernike`  |

+> [!NOTE]
+> pyzernike uses OpenMP for parallelization.
+On ARM MacOS systems, `brew install llvm libomp` and
+> adding the llvm binary to PATH is required prior to pip install.

 ## Background

 pyzernike provides Python bindings to C code written by Marcin Novotni, which was distributed under a GPL license and provided with the [paper](https://cg.cs.uni-bonn.de/backend/v1/files/publications/novotni-2004-shape.pdf):